HIV and pregnancy: Enacted Stigma

 Enacted HIV stigma is the stigma one encounters from others during a social encounter due to their HIV status.
 This stigma originates from outside of the person facing the stigma.
 Enacted Stigma can manifest in different ways including discrimination,social rejection, and public ridicule.
-Enacted stigma can result in pregnant people losing support systems like their family, friends, and others in their communities.
+Enacted stigma can result in pregnant women losing support systems like their family, friends, and others in their communities.
 Examples of enacted stigma are negative comments being made to the pregnant person with HIV about their status and refusal to be near those who are pregnant with HIV.
 These actions can result in decreased HIV status disclosure, testing and adherence to treatment.
-Enacted stigma can occur in health care settings where pregnant people living with HIV could be talked down to or even refused care altogether.
+Enacted stigma can occur in health care settings where pregnant women living with HIV could be talked down to or even refused care altogether.
 Experiences with enacted stigma can lead to future anticipated or internalized stigma.

 Anticipated Stigma

 Anticipated stigma can be defined as the expectation that one will face stigma from others in the future due to their HIV status.
-A common fear of pregnant people living with HIV is a loss of social connections, whether it is isolation from family, their significant other leaving them, or the loss of friends.
+A common fear of pregnant women living with HIV is a loss of social connections, whether it is isolation from family, their significant other leaving them, or the loss of friends.
 These fears could lead to the refusal to disclose their HIV status.
 This form of stigma can also impact those who have an unknown status.
-For example, pregnant people who anticipate stigma based on HIV status may refuse HIV testing due to the impact the results may have on their lives if they receive a positive HIV diagnosis.
+For example, pregnant women who anticipate stigma based on HIV status may refuse HIV testing due to the impact the results may have on their lives if they receive a positive HIV diagnosis.
 This form of stigma can severely impact a pregnancy as it may lead some to not seek medical care, like avoiding healthcare facilities during birth due to the fear of facing stigmatization.

 Internalized Stigma

 Internalized or self-stigma arises from the internalization of negative beliefs and attitudes concerning a positive HIV status.
 Like anticipated stigma, internalized stigma often comes from past experiences or knowledge of enacted stigma that one may then internalize and believe themselves to be true.
 This internalization can lead to a reluctance of sharing either their HIV status or other information regarding their status.
 This reluctance can be due to many reasons including the ability to deny their status themselves, but also not wanting to feel as if they are a burden on others.
 This further limits their social support systems.
-Pregnant people living with HIV who are facing internalized stigma also have lower rates of adherence to treatment, this could be due to denial about their status or the shame they feel about their status preventing them from starting or continuing treatment.
+Pregnant women living with HIV who are facing internalized stigma also have lower rates of adherence to treatment, this could be due to denial about their status or the shame they feel about their status preventing them from starting or continuing treatment.